 I loved how everything fit and how comfortable it felt.
 As I mentioned before, I will be picking a few more pieces from this collection to complete my wardrobe and if you are looking for versatile, easy-to-wear clothing to build a wardrobe for work, for play, or for travel, I highly recommend you check out the Chico's has a great collection!

 I have a lot of travel blogging friends that have written about the rule of 3 for packing.
 Basically, it comes down to trying to wear each item you pack in 3 different ways.
 As you can see from the outfits above that isn't hard to do.
 I only used 4 of the 10 pieces!

 My tips for building a capsule wardrobe

 Build a wardrobe that fits your life

 Be realistic and practical about selecting your capsule wardrobe.
 Be true to your needs.
-Don’t try to be aspirational, your wardrobe should reflect your day to day environment, you should be able to reach into your closet and feel comfortable with wearing any piece in there.
+Don’t try to be aspirational, your wardrobe should reflect your day-to-day environment, you should be able to reach into your closet and feel comfortable wearing any piece in there.
 And those pieces should feel comfortable!
 Simplifying your decision-making process reduces stress!

 Start with a favorite piece

 Got a pair of pants or jeans that you love, a blazer or tee that you can’t live without?
 Start your capsule with that!
 Build around that favorite piece, it will be a lot easier to create your wardrobe, and more fun to wear execute your capsule strategy and you will likely be more successful with this concept.
 If you don’t have a favorite piece find one!
 Might I suggest something from Chico’s?

 Plan your outfits